From Wikipedia, the free encyclopedia

 Arrangement

-The arrangement makes prominent use of a cowbell-like sound, [13] which is credited on the album, to percussionist Bev Bevan, as that of a " fire extinguisher".
-When the song is performed live, a drumstick strikes the side of a fire extinguisher, producing the sound.
+The arrangement makes prominent use of a cowbell-like sound, [14] which is credited on the album, to percussionist Bev Bevan, as that of a fire extinguisher.[ citation needed]

 Describing the song for the BBC, Dominic King said: